Paternity and maternity leave for surrogacy

 Maternity leave for surrogates

-For surrogates, the entitlement to maternity leave is the same as if she was having her own child, meaning a surrogate can take her full allowance of maternity leave.
+For surrogates, the entitlement to maternity leave is the same as if you were having your own child, meaning you can take your full allowance of maternity leave and pay if you wish.

-A surrogate’s partner is not eligible for paternity or parental leave even if they are married to or in a civil partnership with the surrogate and are a legal parent.
-This is because paternity and parental leave, unlike maternity leave, rely on someone having caring responsibilities for the child.
+A surrogate’s partner is not eligible for paternity or parental leave even if you are married to or in a civil partnership with the surrogate and are a legal parent.
+This is because paternity and parental leave, unlike maternity leave, relies on you having caring responsibilities for the child.

 Statutory maternity leave is 52 weeks, one year.
 It comprises Ordinary Maternity Leave (first 26 weeks) and Additional Maternity Leave (second 26 weeks).
-Surrogates do not need to take the full amount of leave if they don’t want to but the government is clear that ‘you must take 2 weeks’ leave’ after the baby is born, or 4 weeks if you work in a factory.
+You do not need to take the full amount of leave if you don’t want to but the government is clear that ‘you must take 2 weeks’ leave’ after the baby is born, or 4 weeks if you work in a factory.

-For the length of maternity leave, surrogates will receive (at a minimum) 90% of her salary for the first 6 weeks and the statutory rate after that – although her pay may be enhanced by her employment contract so it is worth checking your company’s policy to find out what you are entitled to.
+For the length of maternity leave, surrogates receive (at a minimum) 90% of salary for the first six weeks and the statutory rate after that – although your pay may be enhanced by your employment contract so it is worth checking your company’s policy to find out what you are entitled to.

-In order to be eligible for parental leave, the intended parents must intend to apply for a parental order.
-This is a post-birth court order which makes them the legal parents of their child and extinguishes the surrogate’s legal responsibility.
-It is applied for following the birth of their child, and they are entitled to adoption leave from the date of their child’s birth.
+In order to be eligible for adoption leave for surrogacy, you must intend to apply for a parental order.
+This is a post-birth court order which makes you the legal parents of your child and extinguishes the surrogate’s legal responsibility.
+It is applied for after the birth, which is why eligibility is based on your intention, given that you are entitled to start your leave from the date of your child’s birth.

 Intended parents also have the option of sharing the adoption leave to create a more balanced split through the shared parental leave system.
 The government has set up a website that offers more information on shared parental leave, including for self employed and part-time workers.